 If you are worried about paying your mortgage payments, contact your lender as soon as possible.
 Lenders must look at ways to try and help you.
 They might allow you to:

-- pay reduced mortgage payments or stop mortgage payments for a set period (payment holiday)
+- stop mortgage payments for a set period – this is called a payment holiday

 - only pay the interest on your mortgage for a set period

 - extend the term (duration) of your mortgage

 We have more information about managing your rent, mortgage or other housing costs.
 You can also call our financial guides for free on 0808 808 00 00 to discuss your options.